actionhanky/actionhanky.github.io/README.md

 Images are in '/img/about/'

-###Team
+###Profile

-Team members and info are in '_config.yml'
+Profile members and info are in '_config.yml'

-Images are in '/img/team/'
+Images are in '/img/profile/'

 # Demo